aammd/Habitat_Filtering/MS/OrgSize.md

 dispersal rates are notoriously difficult to measure, especially for the many species and scales necessary to address this question.

-Fortunately, the size-dispersal and size-plasticity also make different predictions regarding the rate of change in communities which begin at identical (or nearly-identical).
-We use this prediction to design and
-experiment: by starting with identical community compositions, we will observe the return of variation in community composition.
+The confounding effect of dispersal can be removed with a manipulative experiment.
+The size-dispersal and size-plasticity hypotheses also make different predictions regarding the rate of change in communities which begin at identical compositions, but different environments.
+In such communities, the size-dispersal hypothesis predicts a similar rate of change in the structure of all groups; the size-plasticity hypothesis predicts that larger groups of organisms will change more (because of their narrower fundamental niches).
+We use this prediction to design and experiment: by starting with identical community compositions, we will observe the return of variation in community composition.
 We studied the same groups of organisms (insects, zooplankton and bacteria) in the same patchy, highly variable habitat (three species of tank bromeliads).
 We created communities that were as similar as possible in composition, then exposed these communities to their original environmental conditions.

 We test three different predictions of the size-plasticity hypothesis: